Jan Gossaert: Works

-Gossaert shows Antwerp influence in the large altar-pieces previously located at Castle Howard and Scawby.
-The bright and decided contrasts of pigment in colored reliefs are like Hans Memling, and the cornered and packed drapery are like Van der Weyden, while the bold but Socratic cast of face are like the works of Quentin Matsys.
+Gossaert's large altar-pieces previously located at Castle Howard and Scawby show the influence of the Antwerp school.
 At Scawby he illustrates the legend of the count of Toulouse, who parted with his worldly goods to assume the frock of a hermit.
 His altarpiece of the Descent from the Cross with heavy double doors in Middelburg was admired by Albrecht Dürer before the church itself was hit by lightning.
 This is possibly the work now in the Hermitage, though Van Mander stated the lightning destroyed it and describes another Descent of the Cross in the possession of Mr. Magnus of Delft in 1604.

 At Castle Howard, the Earl of Carlisle had obtained The Adoration of the Kings previously created for the Grandmontines, which throws together some thirty figures on an architectural background, varied in detail, massive in shape and fanciful in ornament.
 This painting is now on display at the National Gallery, which bought it in 1911.
 Gossaert surprises the viewer with pompous costume and flaring contrasts of tone.
 His figures, like pieces on a chess-board, are often rigid and conventional.
 The landscape which shows through the colonnades is adorned with towers and steeples in the minute fashion of Van der Weyden.
 After a residence of a few years at Antwerp, Gossaert took service with Philip of Burgundy, bastard of Philip the Good, at that time lord of Somerdyk and admiral of Zeeland.
 One of his pictures had already become celebrated: a Descent from the Cross (50 figures), on the high altar of Tongerlo Abbey.

 Philip of Burgundy ordered Gossaert to execute a replica for the church of Middelburg, and the value which was then set on the picture is apparent from the fact that Dürer came expressly to Middelburg (1521) to see it.
 In 1568 the altarpiece perished by fire.
 In 1508 Gossaert accompanied Philip of Burgundy on his Italian mission to the pope, and by this accident an important revolution was effected in the art of the Netherlands.
 Gossaert appears to have chiefly studied in Italy the cold and polished works of the Leonardesques.
-He not only brought home a new style, but he also introduced the fashion of travelling to Italy; and from that time till the age of Rubens and Van Dyck it was considered proper that all Flemish painters should visit the peninsula.
+He not only brought home a new style, but he also introduced the fashion of travelling to Italy; and from that time until the age of Rubens and Van Dyck it was considered proper that all Flemish painters should visit the peninsula.
 The Flemings grafted Italian mannerisms on their own stock, and the cross turned out so unfortunately that for a century Flemish art lost all trace of originality.